 Getting retweeted is a great way to extend your influence online.

-Retweets lead to more traffic, more followers, and more clout.
+Retweets lead to more followers, more traffic to your links, and more influence for your brand.

-To maximize your retweet potential your best bet is to have a catchy headline, clean grammar, and some cool content to drive your tweet home.
+To maximize your retweet potential your best bet is to have a catchy headline, clean English, and cool content to drive your tweet home.

-The tips below are a collection of my experience and research.
-Try them out for yourself and watch as your tweets are retweeted far and wide.
+Try these tips out for yourself and watch as your tweets are retweeted far and wide!

 If you have a tweet you want retweeted simply send a message to your friends asking them to retweet it for you.